RyanCheddar/fhda-old-myportal-redirect/README.md

 google how to install unpacked extensions because idk either

 # What's next
-make the extension not ddos fhda servers if they decide to get rid of the new portal
+make the extension not ddos fhda servers if they decide to get rid of the old portal